 On March 7, 2016, we announced that our Phase 3 study of Rintega® in patients with newly diagnosed EGFRvIII-positive glioblastoma was being discontinued.
 This decision was made based on the outcome of a preplanned interim analysis conducted by an independent Data Safety and Monitoring Board (DSMB).
 The DSMB determined that continuation of the study would not result in reaching statistical significance for the primary endpoint of the study, overall survival in patients with minimal residual disease, as both the Rintega arm and the control arm were performing on par with each other.
 In the ACT IV study, Rintega performed consistently with prior Phase 2 studies but the control arm significantly outperformed expectations (Hazard ratio = 0.99; median OS: Rintega 20.4 months vs. control 21.1 months).
-Based on this recommendation, we discontinued the study and do not anticipate incurring substantial additional costs related to Rintega at this time.
-All patients on the Rintega arm of the ACT IV study, prior Phase 2 studies and existing compassionate use recipients were offered ongoing access to Rintega on a compassionate use basis.
-We are in the process of conducting a thorough analysis of the data.
-It is our goal to share this information either through scientific publication or at a medical meeting in the future.
+Based on this recommendation, we discontinued the study.
+Study closure activities are substantially complete, and we continue to anticipate that we will not incur substantial additional costs related to Rintega at this time.
+We are in the process of conducting a thorough review of the data, and plan to present the ACT IV results at the Society for Neuro-Oncology Annual Meeting in November of 2016.
+All patients on the Rintega arm of the ACT IV study, prior Phase 2 studies and existing compassionate use recipients have been offered ongoing access to Rintega on a compassionate use basis.